Becoming an Animal Osteopath (AO)

 Is animal osteopathy a regulated profession?

 The title ‘osteopath’ is protected by law.
 It is against the law for anyone to call themselves an osteopath unless they are registered with the GOsC, which sets and promotes high standards of competency, conduct and safety.
 As such, this means that animal osteopaths, in the UK, must be registered osteopaths, although the AAO would like to make it clear that the GOsC does not regulate animal osteopathy, but rather ensures that osteopaths working as animal osteopaths work within their the professional boundaries of the OPS (Osteopathic Practice Standards).
 The AAO however, supports animal osteopaths by working tirelessly to ensure that the profession moves from strength to strength.

 What further training will I need to become an Animal Osteopath?

 There are a number of courses that provide training in animal osteopathy.
 These range from 3 day introductions (for those wanting to experience AO as a discipline) through to a Masters degree courses (details can be found below).
 Please note that the AAO does not endorse any specific course, but is in favour of all animal osteopaths bettering themselves through further education.

 Courses in Animal Osteopathy

 Internally validated programmes (ESO) are run by the animal osteopathic team at the European School of Osteopathy in Kent.
-These include: Taster Days (starting in March 2017), Foundation Courses (7 days over 3 months) and courses in Advanced Integrated Animal Osteopathy.
+These include: Taster Days, Foundation Courses and a Diploma in Animal Osteopathy for those wanting to learn to integrate osteopathic principles not their animal practice and deepen their animal related knowledge.
 Courses are run for osteopaths and other veterinary professionals wishing to expand into the field.